-The benefits of rapid RSV testing are clear: earlier diagnosis leads to earlier treatment, which can improve patient outcomes.
+The benefits of this testing are clear: earlier diagnosis leads to earlier treatment, which can improve patient outcomes.
 In addition, rapid RSV testing is highly sensitive and specific, meaning it can correctly identify the virus in most cases.
-However, there are some challenges associated with rapid RSV testing, namely that it is only sometimes available when needed and can be expensive.
+However, there are some challenges associated with this testing, namely that it is only sometimes available when needed and can be expensive.

 Rapid RSV testing is a valuable tool that can help clinicians diagnose and treat patients with this potentially serious virus.

 Most people who get infected with RSV will have a mild cold.
 However, some people can develop more serious problems, such as pneumonia.
 For people at risk for more severe RSV disease, such as young children and adults 65 years and older, the best way to know if they have RSV is to get tested.

 A test can provide results in about 15 minutes.
 This type of testing is important because it can help identify RSV early so that people at risk for the more serious disease can get the treatment they need.